Evaguy/346_Documentation/Labo_Flask/Labo_Flask_EN.md

 ```
 touch name_of_your_file.py
 ```
 You can name whatever you like except "flask.py" so that it doesn't conflict with Flask.
-I've decided to name it "hello.py".
+I've decided to name mine : "hello.py".
 And don't forget the "**.py**" at the end so that the virtual machine knows that's a Python file.
 ![Python file creation](img/file_created.png)

 Then, edit the file with a tool like Nano or Vim.
 I'll use Nano for this documentation.